 “It looks far, but you just hop on the subway.
 You only have to change twice.
 Even on Christmas.
 The subway’s a great way to experience New York.”

-I told her I knew that but that it was still too much for her to do.
+I told her it was still too much for her to do.